cees-elzinga/script.xbmc.hue.ambilight/README.md

  - Install the add-on

 Download the add-on as a ZIP file.
-Open XBMC go to System -> Settings -> Add-ons -> Install from zip file.
+Open XBMC and go to System -> Settings -> Add-ons -> Install from zip file.
 Restart XBMC and configure the add-on:
 System -> Settings -> Add-ons -> Enabled add-ons -> Services -> XBMC Philips Hue

 Note for Raspberry Pi users: To save the add-on configuration, exit XBMC first before shutting down the Pi.